-Procurement teams are acutely aware of how their sourcing and spending decisions impact operational resilience.
+Procurement teams are acutely aware of procurement risk, and more broadly, of how their sourcing and spending decisions impact operational resilience.
 For instance, those who work in financial services recognize the necessity of meeting regulatory and compliance requirements.
-Within consumer goods organizations, procurement professionals have to ensure that products are available, and that their brand image is well represented.
-While in industrial manufacturing, they know all too well what happens within the supply chain when a supplier’s reliability or quality degrades.
-In many ways, supplier selection is the most important task for a procurement team given the potential for positive or negative business impact.
+Within consumer goods organizations, procurement professionals have to ensure that products are consistently available, and that their brand image is well-represented.
+In industrial manufacturing, they know all too well what happens within the supply chain when a supplier’s reliability or quality degrades.
+In many ways, supplier evaluation and selection is the most important task for a procurement team, given the potential for positive or negative business impact.

 What determines supplier value to a procurement team?

 Measuring supplier value is part science and part art.
 Depending on the category of spend, the criticality of what is being sourced, and your overall objectives, value determinations can vary greatly.
-And so can the methods for arriving at that value.
+And so can the supplier evaluation process.

-Similarly, methods of evaluating the value attributes can vary as the complexity and criticality of the purchase increases.
+Similarly, methods of evaluating the value attributes can vary as the complexity and criticality of the purchase (which is to say, the procurement risk) increases.
 A simple Request for Information (RFI) to tick off pre-requisites may suffice before holding a reverse auction for basic goods.
 More extensive RFI and profile questions, with weighting and scoring of responses within a Request for Proposal (RFP)/Request for Quote (RFQ), may take procurement deeper into a value assessment.
 In some cases, external data augmenting extensive RFIs and constraint-based scenario analysis may provide a more detailed evaluation of supplier value.
 Site visits, prototypes, references, in-depth research, and background checks may also come into play.

 But these are somewhat narrowly focused evaluations of what value the supplier can bring to the table and where they can add value in the course of supplying a specified good or service.
 What about the negative aspects of value, the risks the supplier may bring along as well?